ggonnella/fastsubtrees/ntmirror/docs/user_manual.md

 ### Database dump download

-To download the dump files, use the Downloader class:
+To download the dump files, use the ``Donwloader`` of the _ntdownload_ package:
 ```
-from ntmirror import Downloader
+from ntdownload import Downloader
 d = Downloader(output_directory_name)
 has_downloaded = d.run()
 ```

-The output directory is created if it does not exist.
-The dump files archive is decompressed and the archive deleted, except if the option ``decompress=False`` is used.

-The return value of ``run()`` is ``True`` if a dump file was downloaded, ``False`` if no newer version was available.

 ### Loading into the database